 The faculty in cognitive psychology have research programs focused on human memory, language processing, categorization, reasoning, computational modeling, and cognitive aging.
-The emphasis in the cognitive psychology program is focused on acquiring exceptionally strong research skills in a domain chosen by the student, working closely with individual faculty members and using multiple dependent measures to study a given area.
+The cognitive psychology program emphasizes acquiring exceptionally strong research skills in a domain chosen by the student, working closely with individual faculty members, and using multiple dependent measures to study a given area.
 Faculty members and students in the cognitive psychology program have research interests and collaborations that overlap with those in every other program area in the Department.
 In addition to strong intersections with the Attention and Perception and Cognitive Neuroscience programs, there are also collaborations with social, developmental, and quantitative psychologists.

 Most faculty members in cognitive psychology have appointments in the Beckman Institute for Advanced Science and Technology.
 In addition, faculty members collaborate with faculty members in other Departments at UIUC, including Linguistics, Engineering, Educational Psychology, Kinesiology, the Genomics Institute.

 - Professors Catharine Fairbairn and Kara Federmeier Awarded Grant From The National Institute of Alcohol Abuse and AlcoholismAssociate Professor Catharine Fairbairn and Professor Kara Federmeier have been awarded a 5-year R01 grant from the National Institute of Alcohol Abuse and Alcoholism.
 They will use EEG and ERP...

 - Professor Kara Federmeier elected a Fellow of the American Association for the Advancement of ScienceCongratulations to Psychology Professor Kara Federmeier, who has been elected a Fellow of the American Association for the Advancement of Science!
 Federmeier is an expert in cognitive neuroscience,...